✦ Community Psychoanalysis Speaker Series ✦

 ✦ Psychosis in the City ✦

 Our Spring 2025 lecture series, Psychosis in the City, explores psychoanalytic work with people experiencing serious mental illness in urban communities.
-This series curated by Dr. Christopher Landry, a psychiatrist, psychoanalytic candidate at Columbia University, and 2024 Grant Recipient at the Foundation for Community Psychoanalysis.
+This series curated by Dr. Christopher Landry, a psychiatrist, psychoanalytic candidate at Columbia University, and a 2024 Grant Recipient at the Foundation for Community Psychoanalysis.
 Dr. Landry is the Associate Medical Director at Fountain House, a therapeutic community supporting recovery for people with Serious Mental Illness, and co-founder of the Constellation Program, a psychoanalytically-informed treatment program for young adults experiencing psychosis and extreme states.

 All 2025 talks will be held in person at the Foundation for Community Psychoanalysis in Brooklyn, NY.
 Tickets are free for the public and paid registration is available for those seeking Continuing Education credits (1.5 CEs available for NYS psychologists, social workers, licensed mental health counselors, and psychoanalysts).